PortSwigger/repeater-strike/README.md

 3. In Repeater, make a request to the host, then right-click → Extensions → Repeater Strike → Send to Repeater Strike.
 4. In the Repeater Strike tab, open the Word list sub-tab and click Populate with default word list.
 5. Switch to the Requests/Responses queue sub-tab and click Generate Strike Rule.
-6. Choose Using AI Regex; if successful, save the Strike Rule and it will scan the proxy history.
+6. Choose Using AI Regex; if successful, save the Strike Rule, and it will scan the proxy history.

 Edit saved Strike Rules in the "Saved Strike Rules" tab and scan proxy history anytime using the "Run Strike rule on proxy history" button.